agmcoding/aws-cli-commands-examples/lambda-commands-examples/java-lambda-request-handler/readme.md

 ## Packing

 You may choose a java package manager according to your preferences, so that the java application can be packaged and uploaded to AWS Lambda.
-With Maven, for example, you can go the command line, go to the directory where is the java project and type: `mvn clean package`
+With Maven, for example, you can go the command-line, go to the directory where is the java project and type: `mvn clean package`

 This will allow Maven to clean target files, then `package` packages the project and creates a *.jar* file (java archive file) with the dependencies and contents from the project.
 That *.jar* file can be uploaded to the AWS Lambda as a runtime for a new Lambda Function.